THE GIANT ELAND IS ON THE BRINK OF EXTINCTION

 Tenacity - we do not give up

-- The NGO associates experts, scientists, students and enthusiasts who want to participate in biodiversity conservation and who want to change the fate of the Western Derby eland and the other antelope species in its habitat.
-We promote the conservation of the whole ecosystem of West African savanna.
+- The NGO associates experts, scientists, students and enthusiasts who want to participate in biodiversity conservation and who want to change the fate of the giant eland and the other antelope species in their natural habitats.
+We promote the conservation of the ecosystem of West and Central African savanna.

-- We operate at the Faculty of Tropical AgriSciences Czech University of Life Sciences in Prague .
+- We closely cooperate with Wildlife Ecology Lab at the Faculty of Tropical AgriSciences Czech University of Life Sciences in Prague.